 The gender pay gap is the consequence of a range of societal, industrial and organisational factors that combine to reduce a person's earning capacity.
 It begins at the point of recruitment and often becomes entrenched as people move through their careers.
 Gender-based discrimination and bias in the workforce can be direct or indirect.
 Direct examples include sexual harassment and unequal pay.
 Often it is the indirect forms of discrimination that limit earning ability - particularly for women - including biases in progression and promotion opportunities.
 What can employers do to close the gender pay gap?
 The gender pay gap, gender composition and average total remuneration by pay quartiles for employers with 100 or more employees is now on the public record.

-Employers should be aiming to create a gender equal environment for all their employees.
+Employers should be aiming to create a gender-equal environment for all their employees.
 The timeline for closing the gender pay gap will be different for every employer, depending on internal and external factors.
-The measure of success is whether an employer demonstrates authenticity, commitment and improvement.

-The first step in improving your gender pay gap is to conduct your own pay gap analysis and understand the size of the gender pay gap and its causes.

-Get future ready.
-Be proactive about what your organisation is doing to create equal opportunities for all employees and authorise and enable a work environment that prioritises gender quality as a core part of your business strategy and operations.
+A key measure of success is whether an employer demonstrates authenticity, commitment and improvement.
+The first step in improving gender equality is to conduct your own pay gap analysis and identify the drivers of your gender pay gap, so you can take targeted action to address them.
+Be proactive about what your organisation is doing to create equal opportunities for all employees and authorise and enable a work environment that prioritises gender equality as a core part of your business strategy and operations.
+Your Gender Pay Gap Your average total remuneration gender pay gap is 15.4% and the median is 18.5%.

-&lt;sup>1 For the first release of employer gender pay gaps in 2024, WGEA published, by submission group, employer gender pay gaps by median and gender composition and average total remuneration by pay quartiles.
-This information is now published by 'relevant employer' and with the reporting of CEO, head of business and casual manager remuneration, average (mean) employer gender pay gaps will be published as well.

-Your Gender Pay Gap

-Your average total remuneration gender pay gap is 17.7% and the median is 20.9%.

 A positive percentage indicates men are paid more on average than women in your organisation.
 A negative percentage indicates women are paid more on average than men.

 Your gender pay gap over time

-All employees 2021-22 2022-23 2023-24
+All employees 2022-23 2023-24 2024-25

-Average (mean) total remuneration 20.2% 19.6% 17.7%
+Average total remuneration 19.6% 17.7% 15.4%

-Median total remuneration 24.5% 23.3% 20.9%
+Median total remuneration 23.3% 20.9% 18.5%

-Average (mean) base salary 21.0% 19.6% 19.5%
+Average base salary 19.6% 19.5% 17.8%

-Median base salary 26.5% 23.3% 25.1%
+Median base salary 23.3% 25.1% 23.0%

-- Note: Shaded numbers represent the Gender Pay Gaps that will be published, along with the gender composition and - average total remuneration by pay quartile chart below.
-Part-time/casuals/part-year employees are annualised to full-time equivalent.
-Employees who did not receive any payment during the reporting period are excluded. - The gender pay gap calculation does not include voluntary data submitted for overseas reporting managers (OSM).
-For reporting periods prior to 2023-24, the calculation also excludes salaries for CEOs, Heads of Business (HOB), and casually employed managers.
-Employees identified as non-binary are not included while the Agency establishes the baseline level for this new information.
+[•] The gender pay gap calculation in 2022-23 does not include the remuneration for CEOs, Heads of Business and casually employed managers.
+It therefore is not directly comparable to 2023-24 and 2024-25 gender pay gaps.

 Gender composition by pay quartile

-The chart below divides the total remuneration full-time equivalent pay of all employees into four equal quartiles.
+The chart below divides the total remuneration full-time equivalent of all employees into four equal quartiles.
 A disproportionate concentration of men in the upper quartiles and/or of women in the lower quartiles can drive a positive gender pay gap.